developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 ## Decoders
-Configures which bar code decoders are enabled or disabled.
+Configures which barcode decoders are enabled or disabled.
 For best performance disable all unnecessary decoders.
 By default the most commonly used decoders are enabled (shown below with an asterisk).
 The supported decoders are:

 * Australian Postal
 * Aztec